dbarzin/deming/docs/measures.md

 * "Plan",

-     * If there is no control for this measure, a new control is created by copying all the data from the measure and is scheduled on the specified date.
+     * If there is no control for this control, a new control is created by copying all the data from the control and is scheduled on the specified date.

-     * If there is already an uncompleted check for this security measure, the planning date is updated.
+     * If there is already an uncompleted check for this control, the planning date is updated.

-You then return to the [list of security measures](#list).
+You then return to the [list of controls](#list).

-* "Unplan", the security check associated with this measure is deleted and the user returns to the [list of security measures](#list).
+* "Unplan", the security check associated with this control is deleted and the user returns to the [list of controls](#list).

-* "Cancel", you return to the [list of security measures](#list).
+* "Cancel", you return to the [list of controls](#list).